 Since the first Folklife Festival in 1967, the Smithsonian has featured the creativity and resilience of D.C. artists, alongside those from around the world.
-Several programs specifically focused on Washington, D.C., as a place, and documentation from these programs—thousands of audio recordings and photographs—are preserved and accessible to researchers through the Smithsonian’s Ralph Rinzler Folklife Archives and Collections.
+Several programs specifically focused on D.C. as a place, and documentation from these programs—thousands of audio recordings and photographs—are preserved and accessible to researchers through the Ralph Rinzler Folklife Archives and Collections.

 At a time when dramatic changes in the city’s demographics, built environment, and economy are impacting local communities, the Festival recognizes D.C.’s distinct heritage.
 It affirms its commitment to collaborating with local knowledge keepers and artists to promote cultural equity and support them in the preservation and promotion of their local histories and culture.